Eating for a Sustainable Future: Seven Tips to Reduce Your Food Footprint

 Aim to buy local, Australian, or grow your own.
 Transportation costs and refrigeration of foods increase the prices of imported products and have a considerable environmental impact.
 Eating local and in season also means that your food is fresh and you are supporting local and Australian industries.

-Buying and eating locally grown is always a real eye-opener.
-I find two things surprising – first is the knowledge of how many foods ARE actually grown and harvested by farmers in the local region.
-I’m always in awe of these farmers who are growing beautiful brown rice or organic bananas right on our doorstep here in the Northern Rivers of New South Wales.
+Buying and eating locally grown food is always a real eye-opener.
+I find two things surprising: first, I learned how many foods are actually grown and harvested by farmers in the local region.
+I’m always in awe of these farmers, who grow beautiful brown rice or organic bananas right on our doorstep here in the Northern Rivers of New South Wales.

-The second thing that I realise when buying locally is how good we really have it in Australia.
-Yeah, I still love to buy organic nori sheets from Japan and many of the medicinal herbs that I use in my formations have raw materials sourced from outside of Australia.
-But is good to be aware that we have so many foods imported from other countries, and the transportation and packaging of these food items do take their toll on the environment.
+The second thing I realise when buying locally is how good we really have it in Australia.
+Yeah, I still love to buy organic nori sheets from Japan, and many of the medicinal herbs that I use in my formulations have raw materials sourced from outside of Australia.
+But it is good to be aware that we import so many foods from other countries, and the transportation and packaging of these food items do take their toll on the environment.

 Whole Food Plant-based

-Animal industries are one of the most significant contributors to the most serious environmental problems, if you compare the amount of grain required to produce meat, a single hectare of land can produce 78 times more food in the form of vegetables than in the form of beef**.
-Eating more plant-based foods not only improves your overall health but also significantly reduces the waste of essential environmental resources from intensive animal farming.
+Animal industries are among the most significant contributors to serious environmental problems.
+For example, compared to the grain required to produce meat, a single hectare of land can produce 78 times more food in the form of vegetables than beef**.
+Eating more plant-based foods not only improves overall health but also significantly reduces the waste of essential environmental resources from intensive animal farming.

 Of course, making gradual and sustainable changes to reduce the wastage of resources through better food choices ultimately results in a healthier body, bank balance, and environment.